 Definition of a Student Union

+Definition of a Student Union

 Student Unions have been established in all universities and university colleges.
 Some of the Unions are completely independent of the parent universities.
 All are in effect autonomous bodies even though provision may be made for them in the constitution of a university or college.
 Their aims are educational, recreational and representational.

 Junior Common Rooms (JCRs) at Colleges of the University of Oxford and the University of Cambridge are identical for VAT purposes to Student Unions at non-collegiate universities.
 The VAT treatment described in this part is also appropriate for JCRs and for University Athletic Unions which function as Student Unions with regard to sports activities.

+Top of page

 Registration of Unions

 Since the business activities of Student Unions are effectively independent of those of their parent institutions they should normally be registered separately for VAT in their own names.